WeblateOrg/weblate/docs/admin/upgrade.rst

 Always check :ref:`version-specific-instructions` before upgrade.
 In case you are skipping some versions, please follow instructions for all versions you are skipping in the upgrade.
-Sometimes it's better to upgrade to some intermediate version to ensure smooth migration.
-Upgrading across multiple releases should work, but is not that well tested as single version upgrades.
+Sometimes it's better to upgrade to some intermediate version to ensure a smooth migration.
+Upgrading across multiple releases should work, but is not as well tested as single version upgrades.

 .. note::

-    It is recommended to perform database backup prior to upgrade so that you can roll back the database in case upgrade fails.
+    It is recommended to perform a full database backup prior to upgrade so that you can roll back the database in case upgrade fails.

 1. Upgrade database structure: